A large-scale temporary installation on a prominent grain elevator intended to initiate conversations about larger issues of land use and planning.

 Stored Potential began as a desire to do something with a grain elevator that had become visual white noise to 76,000 daily passing commuters on I-80.
-We identified potential in this marker of urban transformation, situated half-way between downtown and westward suburban expansion and no longer used to store grain after the widening of I-80 clipped the structure and removed the off-ramp.
+We identified potential in this marker of urban transformation, situated half-way between downtown and westward suburban expansion and no longer used to store grain, to become a canvas, for larger conversations about the region’s built environment.
 Inconvenient for farmers to deliver grain, the rail was removed, the elevator sat empty, and slowly became an ‘eyesore’ to the surrounding residential neighborhood until local rock climbers began to rehab the site for climbing activities.
-These new owners agreed to support our idea of transforming the exterior, leading to a collaboration among artists, foundations, city agencies, landowners, organizations, sponsoring corporations and individuals, neighborhood associations, and countless volunteers.
+These new owners agreed to support our idea of temporarily transforming the exterior with large, fabric mesh banners, leading to a collaboration among artists, foundations, city agencies, landowners, organizations, sponsoring corporations and individuals, neighborhood associations, and countless volunteers.
+The fabric is predicted to last 3-4 years, under exposure to the elements.

 Stored Potential 1: Land Use, Food, and Agriculture

 In spring 2010, Emerging Terrain solicited submissions for 20’x80’ images to install on the exterior of 13 of the elevator’s silos.
 Selected images were chosen for their interpretation of the interrelatedness between land use, food, and agriculture.
-The images were printed at the scale of the enormous structure, hung to wrap the concrete cylinders, and celebrated with an 800-foot long dinner table, Harvest Dinner.
+The images were printed at the scale of the enormous structure, temporarily hung to wrap the concrete cylinders, and celebrated with an 800-foot long dinner table, Harvest Dinner, and led to the larger planning initiative Shifting Thresholds, addressing past and present land use at the suburban/rural edge of Omaha, so that we might be more informed in directing its future.

 Stored Potential 2: Transportation

 In 2011 another call for submissions was released to launch Stored Potential 2.
 In May 2012, the remaining 13 silos were covered with banners about Transportation, a topic to further the conversation.
 While transportation infrastructures have considered the movement of people and goods from one location to another, transport can include networks linking people, goods, ideas, information, economic growth, urban development, cultures, resources, and technology.
-The fully bannered elevator was celebrated with another epic food celebration on a nearby bridge over Interstate-80, Elevate.
+The fully bannered elevator was celebrated with another epic food celebration on a nearby bridge over Interstate-80, Elevate, and led to the larger planning initiative Realigning a Region, which produced a vision for Omaha’s derelict Belt Line rail corridor, otherwise known as the Field Club Trail past the elevator.

 Through both project phases, over 1000 submissions were received from across the globe.
 The final 26 selected banners were designed by: Matthew Rezac (Cultivator), Omaha, NE; Matthew Farley (Oglala), Lawrence, KS; Tinca Joyner (80-Feet of Tomatoes), Omaha, NE; Mary Day (Corn Cob), Omaha, NE; William Watson (Speak Up for Small Farms), New York, NY; Jeremy Reding (Corn as Commodity), Seattle, WA; Geoff DeOld and Emily Andersen (Aerial Production, Omaha Underground, and Design Speed Minimum Radii), New York, NY; Brian Kelly (Concrete Synergies), Omaha, NE; Cathy Solarana (Drive Shed), Omaha, NE; Bob Trempe (Hourglass and Around the Bend), Philadelphia, PA; M. Brady Clark (Bacon), Austin, TX; Scott Keyes (Diminishing Returns), Honolulu, HI; Shaun Smakal (Battery), Vancouver, BC; Bethany Kalk (Ant Trails), Minneapolis, MN; Tim Guthrie (Trainscape), Omaha, NE; Brian Hamilton (Grey Matter), Omaha, NE; Ashley Byars and Bill DeRoin (A Friendly Reminder), Chicago, IL; MAKE Collaboration (Food Miles), Lincoln, NE; Hank Novak (This Blows), Omaha, NE; Kimberly Glass (Passing By), Omaha, NE; Erica Rowe and Brian Mohr (Google Map), Omaha, NE; LeAnn Jensen (Time Lapse of Transportation), Omaha, NE; and Maria Hansen (Corn Rocket/Big Dream), Omaha, NE.